 02 of 07

-The spellbinding Spiti Valley, located in remote Himachal Pradesh, is often proclaimed by those who see it to be world within a world.
+The spellbinding Spiti Valley, located in remote Himachal Pradesh, is often proclaimed by those who see it to be a world within a world.
 With an average height of around 12,500 feet above sea level, it consists of stark high-altitude alpine land.
 This is scattered with small villages and monasteries, and enclosed by soaring peaks crowned with snow.
 Possible adventure activities include trekking, yak safaris from village to village, tracking wildlife, mountain biking, and white water rafting.

 03 of 07

 North East India